Back to prior page Go to next page

 (Courtesy of Les Adams)

-However, Bannon is best remembered as the 4th cinema Red Ryder (after Don Barry, Bill Elliott, Alan Lane) in a quartet of Cinecolor westerns released by Eagle Lion in 1949-1950.
-These were produced by Jack Schwartz and the father-son team of Harry and Jerry Thomas.
-Sadly, the Bannon reincarnation of Red Ryder was doomed to a short life --- the problems were Schwartz (more info below) as well as the encroachment of TV which was impacting theater audiences and box office receipts.
-You can only wonder what Bannon's western film career would have been like if he, instead of Elliott and/or Lane, had connected with Republic Pictures half a dozen years earlier and got the starring role in their Red Ryder films.
+However, Bannon is best remembered as the fourth cinema Red Ryder (after Don Barry, Wild Bill Elliott and Allan Lane) in a quartet of Cinecolor westerns released by Eagle Lion in 1949-1950.
+These were produced by Jack Schwarz and the father-son team of Harry and Jerry Thomas.
+Sadly, the Bannon reincarnation of Red Ryder was doomed to a short life - the encroachment of TV was impacting theater audiences and box office receipts and Jack Schwarz had gotten involved in some other films.
+You can only wonder what Bannon's western film career would have been like if he - instead of Elliott and/or Lane - had connected with Republic Pictures half a dozen years earlier and got the starring role in their Red Ryder film series.

 (Courtesy of Minard Coons)